Stillwater–Ngākawau line: Construction

-The Buller Gorge posed many difficulties for construction, but most of the formation and 2 of the remaining 12 bridges had been built, when Parliament voted 40:22 on 8 October 1931 to back a Railway Board proposal to stop work on the Westport-Inangahua line as well.
+The Railways Board reported in 1931 that the line would earn far less than the interest charges for its construction.
+The Buller Gorge posed many difficulties for construction, but most of the formation and 2 of the remaining 12 bridges had been built, when Parliament voted 40:22 on 8 October 1931 to back the Railways Board proposal to stop work on the Westport-Inangahua line as well.
 The Labour leader, Harry Holland, suggested, "the influence of the oil interests against the national railways".
 Some of the workers were transferred to road building.
 Only after the 1935 election brought about a change in government was there a serious push to complete the line (as well as the similarly postponed Main North Line).
 Work was formally restarted on 16 July 1936 with a first sod ceremony.
 The outbreak of World War II created further delays on construction, but this time, work continued through wartime, including electric signalling, a turntable at Westport and easing of grades at Omoto, Jacksons and Stillwater.
-The 'last spike' ceremony was on 2 December 1941.
-The Public Works Department was in charge of construction and were able to operate trains the length of the line by July 1942, but ownership of the route was not transferred to the New Zealand Railways Department until 5 December 1943.
+The "last spike" ceremony was on 2 December 1941.
+The Public Works Department (PWD) was in charge of construction and were able to operate trains the length of the line by July 1942, but ownership of the route was not transferred to the New Zealand Railways Department (NZR) until 5 December 1943.

+The 27 mi 32 ch through the Gorge cost £1,231,636 to 1941, with about another £40,000 spent before opening.
+360 were employed on the line when work was stopped in October 1931.
+By the end of 1932 it was 32.
+Labour MP, Bob Semple, called stopping the works and throwing wheelbarrows, tools, and shovels in the river, a criminal offence.
+When the Labour Government resumed construction in July 1936, 66 were employed, peaking at 399 in January 1937, none of whom died at work.